 Our largest serial collection of law reviews and periodicals is shelved on the second floor.
 It is arranged alphabetically by title.
 Other large sets of serials, like reporters, digests, and statutes are shelved in the Reference area.
 In all cases, the shelving units are labeled with the location codes found in the Law Library Catalog.

 Most library users prefer to search periodical literature through electronic resources.
-The full text of some articles in legal periodicals is included on Westlaw Campus Research and LexisNexis Academic.
+The full text of some articles in legal periodicals is included on Westlaw and Lexis Advance, and LexisNexis Academic.
 These databases allow author, title, and keyword searching.
 If you are affiliated with the university or are researching on campus, these resources are available from our library catalog.
-Select Databases, then select either LexisNexis Academic or Westlaw Campus Research.
+Select Databases, then select either LexisNexis Academic or Westlaw.

 If an item is checked out or otherwise unavailable, talk with a reference librarian.
 We may be able to retrieve the item or borrow it for you through Interlibrary Loan.